View ISA London in a larger map

 Region and Population

 Located in southeast England, London is Europe's largest and most cosmopolitan city with a population of 7.7 million, and has a metropolitan area population of between 12 and 14 million people.
-The state of Great Britain is made up of the three countries of England, Wales, and Scotland.
+The state of Great Britain is made up of the three countries including England, Wales, and Scotland.
 They all have distinct cultures and should not be confused!
-The United Kingdom of Great Britain and Northern Ireland (also known as the UK for short) comprises the island of Great Britain, the north-east part of the island of Ireland and many small local islands.
+The United Kingdom of Great Britain and Northern Ireland (also known as the UK for short) comprises the island of Great Britain, the north-east part of the island of Ireland and many small surrounding islands.

 London is commonly known to have a mild and damp climate, but it is not strange to witness a complete change from rain clouds to sunshine in a matter of minutes.
 Also, London is home to the most 'green spaces' in the world, and with the frequent rains these parks are sure to remain lush and beautiful!

 Average monthly highs and lows (degrees Fahrenheit), and rainfall (inches) in London: